Comprehensive and Groundbreaking Intellectual Asset Management and Innovation Best Practices Benchmark Reports

-The ipPerformance Group’s intellectual property benchmark operations studies are conducted to assess the prevailing and best practices across a wide spectrum of innovation-driven companies.
-In general, our Intellectual Property Benchmark Studies take a comprehensive, global look and most reports show results based on industry, revenue, invention activity, and R&D investment intensity.
+The ipPerformance Group’s intellectual property benchmark operations studies are conducted to assess the prevailing and best practices across a broad spectrum of innovation-driven companies.
+Our Intellectual Property Benchmark Studies take a comprehensive and global look.
+Most of ipPerformance’s intellectual property operations reports show results based on industry, revenue, invention activity, and R&D spending and investment intensity.

 International Inventor Remuneration Management and Practices Report

-In this comprehensive study were thirty-two multinational innovation-driven companies’ IP leaders and company contacts who have direct knowledge of their companies’ inventor remuneration practices.
+Thirty-two multinational innovation-driven companies’ IP leaders and research and development contacts who directly know their companies’ inventor remuneration practices participated in this intellectual property benchmark study.
+In addition to reporting on company practices, we analyzed fifty-eight practices to ascertain the best practices that lead to the pinnacle of performance.
 The results cover over seventeen facets of inventor rewards and recognition programs.
-In addition to reporting on company practices, we analyzed fifty-eight practices to ascertain the best practices that lead to pinnacle of performance.

 ipPerformance Group research presents the definitive guide to inventor incentives and remunerations in innovation-driven companies.
 This comprehensive report showcases financial and nonfinancial awards, program management and budgets, program performance and improvements, and remuneration practices and experiences in jurisdictions with laws covering inventor remuneration and rights.

 View more – International Inventor Remunerations Management.

 Invention Harvesting, Selection, and IP Protection Decision Practices